introlab/MOvITPlus/docs/JSONDailyReportFormat/JSON_Documentation.md

 |byTimestamp|Contains an object used as a dictionnary sorted by timestamps in ms. Each timestamp contains a pressureData object explained later.
 The pressure data can be taken at a maximum of 1 Hz.
 Each of these objects will need to be shown in a chart||Object||

 ### pressureData Object
 The pressureData object contains all the pressure information at a specific time.
-This data represents the overall center of gravity as well as the per quadrant center of gravity.
+This data represents the overall center of pressure as well as the per quadrant center of pressure.
 Here is the description of each field:

 | Key        | Description           | Unit  | Datatype  | Range |
 | :-------------|:-------------|:-----:|:-----:|:-----:|